Scala 3 — Book

 p: A => Boolean

 means that whatever function you pass in must take the type A as an input parameter and return a Boolean.
-So if your list is a List[Int], you can replace the generic type A with Int, and read that signature like this:
+So if your list is a List[Int], you can replace the type parameter A with Int, and read that signature like this:

 p: Int => Boolean